CommandersAct/pods/TCPrivacy/README.md

 self.navigationItem.backBarButtonItem = backButton;
 [self.navigationController pushViewController: PCM animated: YES];

+/!\ In case you are using IAB (by adding the module TCIAB), please use TCIABPrivacyCenterViewController instead.
 </code></pre>
 <p>Since we have a view controller, you can call it by pushing it.
 It's quite easy, but this mean we have to add code if we want to customize the name of the save/back button.</p>
 <p>Some part of the Privacy Center can be customised with your code.</p>